wbamberg/idl-reference/docs/nsIAsyncInputStream.md

 status code passed in when the input end of the pipe was closed, which
 greatly simplifies working with pipes in some cases.

-@param aStatus
-       The error that will be reported if this stream is accessed after
-       it has been closed.

 #### Parameters ####